shxdow/shxdow.github.io/_posts/2017-07-04-wirenet-analysis.md

 7	jnz     short State_2
 ```

-Line 2 - 3 call `XOpenDisplay` which establishes a connection to the X server, line 4 - 7 do some error checking and jump to `loc_8055532` in case `XOpenDisplay` returns a non-zero value.
+Line 2 - 3 call `XOpenDisplay` which establishes a connection to the X server, line 4 - 7 do error checking and jump to `loc_8055532` in case `XOpenDisplay` returns a non-zero value.
 Otherwise a variable called KeyLoggerState is set to 2.
-As the name suggests, it represents the various states in which the keylogger can exist, is used mostly for error handling purposes and is not relevant for the purpose of the article.
+As the name suggests, it represents the various states in which the keylogger can exist, it is used mostly for error handling purposes and is not of much interest.

 ```assembly
 1	mov     KeyLoggerState, 2
 2	jmp     loc_80557BA
 ```

-Next this part is executed
+Next, these instructions are executed

 ```assembly
 1	sub     esp, 0Ch